Skip to main content

 • All death appointments are face to face and are held at the Town Hall, Talbot Road, Blackpool, FY1 1GB

 • Please book your death registration appointment online if you can or ask a friend or relative to make an appointment for you using an internet-connected device.
-If you really need to, you can phone us on 01253 477177.
-Please avoid calling between 12 noon and 2.00pm.
+You can phone us on 01253 477177.
+Please avoid calling between 12 noon and 2.00pm

 • If there has been a post-mortem, the coroner's staff will supply us with the cause of death and inform you when you can make an appointment